jtobin/jtobin.github.io/_posts/2016-10-26-comonadic-mcmc.md

 * The program representation is completely separate from whatever inference backend we choose to augment it with.

+Additionally, when doing inference:

-* When doing inference, we can deal with traces as *first-class* values that can be directly stored, inspected, manipulated, and so on.
+* We can deal with traces as *first-class* values that can be directly stored, inspected, manipulated, and so on.

 * Everything is done in a typed and purely-functional framework.
-I've used dynamic typing functionality from `Data.Dynamic` to store values here, but we could similarly just define a concrete `Value` type with the appropriate constructors for integers, doubles, bools, etc.
+I've used dynamic typing functionality from `Data.Dynamic` to store values here, but we could similarly just define a concrete `Value` type with the appropriate constructors for integers, doubles, bools, etc., and use that to store our everything.

-At the same time, this is a pretty early concept - doing inference *efficiently* in this setting is another matter, and there are a couple of computational and statistical issues to tackle here.
+At the same time, this is a pretty early concept - doing inference *efficiently* in this setting is another matter, and there are a couple of computational and statistical issues here that need to be ironed out to make further progress.

 The current way I've organized Markov chain generation and iteration is just woefully inefficient.
-Storing the history of each node *on-site* is needlessly costly and I'm sure results in a ton of unnecessary allocation.
-On a semantic level, it also 'complects' state and identity needlessly: why, after all, should a single execution trace know anything about traces that preceeded it?
+Storing the history of each node on-site is needlessly costly and I'm sure results in a ton of unnecessary allocation.
+On a semantic level, it also 'complects' state and identity needlessly: why, after all, should a single execution trace know anything about traces that preceded it?
 Clearly this should be accumulated in another data structure.
 There is a lot of other low-hanging fruit as well.

 From a more statistical angle, the present implementation does a poor job when it comes to perturbing execution traces.
-Some - such as improving the proposal mechanism for a given instruction - are easy to implement, and representing distributions as instructions indeed makes it easy to tailor local proposal distributions in a context-independent way.
+Some changes - such as improving the proposal mechanism for a given instruction - are easy to implement, and representing distributions as instructions indeed makes it easy to tailor local proposal distributions in a context-independent way.
 But another problem is that, by using a 'blunt' comonadic `extend`, we perturb an execution by perturbing *every node* in it.
 In general it's better to make small perturbations rather than large ones to ensure a reasonable acceptance ratio, but to do that we'd need to perturb single nodes (or at least subsets of nodes) at a time.

-There *may* be some inroads here via comonad transformers like `StoreT` or lenses, but my comonad-fu is not yet quite at the required level.
-We'll come back to this some other time.
+There *may* be some inroads here via comonad transformers like `StoreT` or lenses that would allow us to zoom in on a particular node and perturb it, rather than perturbing everything at once.
+But my comonad-fu is not yet quite at the required level to evaluate this, so I'll come back to that idea some other time.

+I’m interested in playing with this concept some more in the future, though I’m not yet sure how much I expect it to be a tenable way to do inference at scale.
-Enjoy!
-You can check out the code from this post in [this gist][gist].
+If you’re interested in playing with it, I've dumped the code from this post into [this gist][gist].

+Thanks to Niffe Hermansson for reviewing a draft of this post.

 [sppl]: https://medium.com/@jaredtobin/a-simple-embedded-probabilistic-programming-language-17bdaa08ed99#.dl2lt6cre
 [recs]: https://medium.com/@jaredtobin/a-tour-of-some-useful-recursive-types-8fa8e423b5b9#.j4z9r7vzd